kene111/DeepMirrorTask/README.md

 ### Approach Taken to add Feature Noise:

 The simple implementation as described in the mail was used, i.e multiplcation of a noise value within the range of 0.8 to 1.2 with the tensor output (feature space) from the maskRCNN backone just before the region propsal network.
+This implementation is found in the forward function found in the [rcnn.py](https://drive.google.com/file/d/1YNlQWaL1a0UHPEHCXPASzTyORGy6a4HM/view?usp=sharing) file.

 ### To reproduce the Results: